Principal bundles under reductive groups: Transitive groupoids

 Let $X' \to X$ be an $fpqc$ covering morphism.
 Then the pullback functors induced by $X' \to X$ from quasi-coherent $\sO_X$\nd modules to quasi-coherent $\sO_{X'}$\nd modules, and from schemes over $X$ to schemes over $X'$, are both faithful.
-A quasi-coherent $\sO_X$ module is locally free of finite type if and only its pullback onto $X'$ is locally free of finite type, and a scheme over $X$ is affine if and only if its pullback onto $X'$ is affine.
+A quasi-coherent $\sO_X$\nd module is a vector bundle if and only its pullback onto $X'$ is, and a scheme over $X$ is for example affine or faithfully flat if and only if its pullback onto $X'$ is.

-An $[X]$\nd module is a quasi-coherent $\sO_S$\nd module equipped with a descent datum from $X$ to $S$, and an $[X]$\nd scheme is a scheme over $X$ equipped with a descent datum from $X$ to $S$.
-We have faithfully flat descent for modules and for affine schemes and their morphisms: if $X \to S$ is $fpqc$ covering, then pullback along $X \to S$ induces an equivalence from quasi-coherent $\sO_S$\nd modules to $[X]$\nd modules, and from schemes affine over $S$ to affine $[X]$\nd schemes.
-We also have faithfully flat descent for morphisms of schemes: if $X \to S$ is $fpqc$ covering, then pullback along $[X] \to S$ induces a fully faithful functor from schemes over $S$ to $[X]$\nd schemes.
-These descent properties are contained in Lemma~\ref{l:prereppull} below as the case where $H = X = S$.
+Morphisms of any of the following three types are $fpqc$ covering: \begin{enumerate} {(\Alph{enumi})} \item surjective morphisms $u$ whose source can be decomposed as a disjoint union of open subschemes $U$ with $u|U$ an open immersion, \item faithfully flat quasi-compact morphisms, \item retractions. \end{enumerate} For $p:X' \to X$ $fpqc$ covering, there is a composite $X'' \to X$ of a morphism of type \ref{i:surjopen} with one of type \ref{i:ffqc} which factors through $p$.
+Taking the fibre product of $X'$ and $X''$ over $X$ we obtain a commutative square with one side $p$, two sides the composite of a morphism of type \ref{i:surjopen} with one of type \ref{i:ffqc}, and one side of type \ref{i:retr}.
+Thus if $p$ is $fpqc$ is covering, then